garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Physical Affordance.md

 - simply about how easy it is to manipulate & perform physical actions
 ## 4. Physical disabilities
 - [[Physical Affordance]] can go with [[Inclusive Design]]
-- Disabilities can be temporary, situational or permanent
+- Disabilities can be temporary, situational or permanent![[Pasted image 20240522201659.png]]
 - Accommodating them are design issues for [[Physical Affordance]]